Outcold Solutions LLC

 After all the pods are deployed, give it a few moments to download the image and start the containers.
 Then, go to the Monitoring Kubernetes application in Splunk, and you should see data on the dashboards.

-The collector forwards container logs, host logs (including syslog), metrics for host, pods, containers, and processes by default.
+The collector forwards container logs, host logs (including syslog), metrics for hosts, pods, containers, and processes by default.

 Next steps